brainhack-school2020/deep_representational_learning/README.md

 Description (general):

-we previously used brain EEG data to "decode" pairs of images (faces, objects, scenes, animals, etc.) we presented to human participants.
+we previously used brain EEG data to "decode" pairs of images (faces, objects, scenes, animals, etc.) that were presented to human participants.
 By doing this with all pairs of images presented (49 stimuli = 1178 pairs), we created a Dissimilarity Matrix that is a summary of how the brain of each participant encodes diverse visual stimuli.
 This Representational Dissimilarity Matrix (RDM) was used as the base data input of this project.

-Deep neural networks (DNNs) encodes information in a similar way to the visual brain to categorize images; "they" activate more or less specific neurons depending on what they are presented with, and makes a decision ("This is a dog").
-Using RDMs to model human and DNN data was not an accident: it is useful because it enables us to have a similar format in which we can combine both human and "machine" representations

 -RDMs were averaged across particpants (N=23).

 Description specifics : N = 23 neurotypical human participants; preprocessed EEG recordings (128 electrodes BioSemi); ~3200 trials per particpant (total trials ~= 73,000).

-Task: participants completed a simple one-back task over a stream of images containing faces of different emotions/gender, human-made/natural objects, animals and scenes.
+Task: simple one-back task over a stream of images containing faces of different emotions/gender, human-made/natural objects, animals and scenes.
-They had to answer (key press) whenever two identical images were shown in a row (e.g. imgA-imgZ-imgR-**imgR**).

 ![alt text](methods_eeg_oneback.png)